gcharot/Zabbix/zjstat/README.md

 Heap and PermGen are not enough ?
 No problem, you can easily add you own stat with minimal knowledge in python !

-zjstat gathers memory values from jstat command, each time you request memory stats a python dictionary is created with the values return by :
+zjstat gathers memory values from the jstat command, each time you request memory stats a python dictionary is created with the values return by :
 ```
 jstat -gc PID
 jstat -gccapacity PID
 ```

-The diffents values are explained in the [Oracle documentation](http://docs.oracle.com/javase/1.5.0/docs/tooldocs/share/jstat.html).
+The diffents values are explained in the [jstat documentation](http://docs.oracle.com/javase/1.5.0/docs/tooldocs/share/jstat.html).
 The collected data are put in a python dictionary called "pdict", this dictionary keeps the same keys => value as jstat which means if you need to get the "Total garbage collection time" (GCT), you can access it with :

-		self.zdict['heap_max'] = round(((float(self.pdict['NGCMX']) + float(self.pdict['OGCMX'])) * 1024),2)
 ```python
 self.pdict['GCT']
 ```